umd-byob/presentations/2014/0121-into_to_git/README.md

 ## Five most useful git commands to know

-This is 99% of what you need to know to use Git.
+This is 99% of what you need to know to use Git:

 1. git init
 2. git status